RP

 3. Stuffed Grilled Peppers

-Grilled stuffed bell peppers with melted cheese on a plate
+Stuffed grilled green bell peppers filled with couscous on a white plate

 Bell peppers filled with seasoned rice and cheese on the grill